faizan-tariq/NNML_Bot/README.md

 Recommended: 0.752
 Recommended: 0.995
 ````
+*The prediction is 100% perfect.
+But you will notice that 0.752 and 0.995 both lies in Recommended bracket, the reason to this is because based on their respective input data [5,4,3] is better than [4,3,3] based on the fact that OOP has highest weightage over others which our system induced based on the training data.
+If you want this weightage to be changed you can change your training data and your system will learn it and will change its behavior accordingly.
+Whatever the training you give to your neuron, it will learn and develop itself based on that.*

 ## Future Goal
 **The Ultimate Goal is to automate an interview activity for basic screening.** Notice that this neural network accepts individual score of an interviewee in 3 different departments.
 We still need a manual effort of asking questions and deciding which answer is right or wrong to give score in each deptartment.
 I am planning to automate this question asking part of an interview and **connect this Neural Network** created above with **NLP based Expert System** which has a **Knowledge Pool** of some true/false questions and will ask the questions and give score which will act as input to this neural netowrk which gives the final Recommendation.